Ways to Speed Up Exercise Recovery

 5. Take Naps During Daytime

 Naps are healthy, not a sign of laziness.
-They improve alertness, reduce the amount of mistakes you make, and improve your overall performance.
+They improve alertness, reduce the number of mistakes you make, and improve your overall performance.

 There is even a link between muscle strength and sleep quality.